spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v2/using-reactors/creating-and-configuring-reactors.md

 ## Registering reactors

+By default, the package will automatically find an register all reactors found in your application.

-Reactors can be registered in the `reactors` key of the `event-projectors` config file.
+Alternatively, you can also manually register them in the `reactors` key of the `event-projectors` config file.

-Alternatively, they can be added to the `Projectionist`.
+They can also be added to the `Projectionist`.
 This can be done anywhere, but typically you would do this in a ServiceProvider of your own.

 ```php
 namespace App\Providers;